fiammante/WCA2CRF/README.md

 # UIMA2CRF

-UIMACRF Is a UIMA plugin for Watson Content Analytics that use Mallet Conditional Random Field to train on existing documents and then create annotations for new documents using Mallet machine learning http://mallet.cs.umass.edu/
+UIMACRF Is a UIMA plugin for Watson Content Analytics that use Mallet Conditional Random Field to train on existing documents and then create annotations for new documents using Mallet machine learning http://mallet.cs.umass.edu/  .
+All of this code can run on premise.
 The source code for the UIMA Custom plugin is in the UIMA2CRF Folder which contains the Eclipse project export.
 Change the logic in the Annotation2CRF.java code if you want another labeling logic than a combination of 2 annotations in a paragraph or sentence.